-The 2016 ISER and Quality Focus Essays were drafted prior to the approval and implementation of Assembly Bill 705.
+The Quality Focus Essays (6.C.01) were drafted prior to the approval and implementation of California's Assembly Bill (AB) 705.
 The Governor of the State of California signed AB 705 bill into law in 2017, and it took effect in 2018.
-AB 705 mandates that California Community Colleges do everything possible to maximize the possibility that students will attempt and complete transfer-level courses in English and Math during their first academic year (three years for students who begin their studies by taking ESL courses).
+(6.C.02) AB 705 mandates that California Community Colleges do everything possible to maximize the possibility that students will attempt and complete transfer-level courses in English and math during their first academic year (three years for students who begin their studies by taking ESL courses).
 Colleges are required to adopt a multiple measures approach that incorporates high school courses and grade point average.
 Colleges are prohibited from "requiring students to enroll in remedial English and mathematics coursework" without valid and reliable placement research that indicates that students are unlikely to be successful in transfer-level English or mathematics courses without taking a remedial course or courses.
 Community colleges were required to demonstrate compliance with AB 705 by fall semester 2019.

-Beginning in fall 2017 and through summer 2019, faculty in English and mathematics began the process of restructuring their curricula, assessment practices, and support services in order to better serve Oxnard College students and to comply fully with AB 705.
-Faculty in both disciplines attended multiple trainings and workshops sponsored by the California Acceleration Project (CAP), collaborated with colleagues in counselling and assessment offices, and engaged in substantive and collegial discussions regarding how best to improve outcomes for all students.
+Beginning in fall 2017 and through summer 2019, faculty in English and mathematics began the process of restructuring their curricula, assessment practices, and support services to better serve Oxnard College students and to comply fully with AB 705.
+(6.C.03) Faculty in both disciplines attended multiple trainings and workshops sponsored by the California Acceleration Project (CAP), collaborated with colleagues in counselling and assessment offices, and engaged in substantive and collegial discussions regarding how best to improve outcomes for all students.

-English faculty decided on a co-requisite model for freshman composition, adding a 2-unit support course to approximately 20% of all sections of English R101.
+English faculty decided on a co-requisite model for freshman composition, adding a 2-unit support course (6.C.04) to approximately 20% of all sections of English R101.
 Math faculty collapsed two semesters of algebra into one, and reduced the total units of the combined classes.
-This created support courses for Introduction to Statistics.
-They also developed plans to train and deploy imbedded tutors in the classroom.
+(6.C.05) They also created a support course for Introduction to Statistics.
+(6.C.06) They also developed plans to train and deploy embedded tutors in the classroom.
 At all phases of the process, instructional faculty consulted and collaborated with student support services, and college administration.
 As of this writing, the data collection and analysis process for these initiatives is ongoing, with support from the Office of Institutional Effectiveness.
 It is expected and hoped that by fall 2020, a clearer picture of the effectiveness of the implementation of AB 705 will be better understood and discussions will continue on how to improve the graduation and transfer rates of all students.